 Cards 6,10,14– assist the one in making whatever decision may be necessary.
 The implications of the issue.

-So this is how I started out practicing.. and I started to google the meanings of each card, which I was surprised to find out that they each had such a relatable meaning.
+So this is how I started out practicing.. now that I have developed my personal energetic channeling and gifts more, I may only pick a few cards and then speak on the messages that come through to me.
 In my own words and opinions, tarot cards represent the parts of life and the journey one takes during stages of life.
 “Tarot is a very interesting subject because it deals with naturally occurring archetypes and experiences which we all go through in our human lives.
-By understanding these ideas and images, we learn to intuitively tap into deeper parts of ourselves, and learn to connect with others in more meaningful ways as well. ” Which can offer extremely valuable insights, lessons and advice.
+By understanding these ideas and images, we learn to intuitively tap into deeper parts of ourselves, and learn to connect with others in more meaningful ways as well. ” Which can offer extremely valuable insights, lessons, and advice.
 The more I got to understand the cards, I started pulling 1, 2 or 3 randomly, depending on my mood and allowing the cards to offer me advice.
 Most times I was completely blown away.
-Even would starting busting out into laughter and the synchronicities, I really couldn’t believe the accuracy of how these cards where relating to my life.
+Even would start busting out into laughter and the synchronicities, I really couldn’t believe the accuracy of how these cards were relating to my life.

-When I let myself allow the cards to give me a message, I found myself with a peace of mind, stillness and calmness.
-When I was anxious, emotional or sad, I would draw a card and thank the gods for giving me the exact message that I needed to hear in that exact moment.
+When I let myself allow the cards to give me a message, I found myself with a peace of mind, stillness, and calmness.
+When I was anxious, emotional or sad, I would draw a card and smile at the exact message that I needed to hear in that exact moment.

-Amazing quick 10 minute video I highly recommend watching for those interested to learn just exactly what are “Tarot” cards and what exactly Card readers do.
+A quick 10-minute video, I highly recommend watching for those interested to learn just exactly what are “Tarot” cards and what exactly Card readers do.